rpmuller/ePubs/WP1.md

 in the sense in which it is almost synonymous with "law" as when we speak of "courts of justice" is concerned mainly with property rights, which have nothing to do with equality.
-The first suggested definition of "justice," at the beginning of the Republic, is that it consists in paying debts.
+The first suggested definition of "justice," at the beginning of the _Republic_, is that it consists in paying debts.
 This definition is soon abandoned as inadequate, but something of it remains at the end.